RobertCooney99/chalkboard-phonebook/README.md

 - Update contact (by contact ID)
 - Delete contact (by contact ID)
 - Some validation of user inputs
+- API token and authorisation for the admin account

 ## Setting up the Chalkboard Phonebook